cs3110/textbook/src/chapters/conc/impl_callbacks.md

     | Fulfilled x -> callback x
 ```

-Second, if the promise is already rejected, then we return a promise
+Second, if the promise is already rejected, then we quickly craft a new promise
-that is rejected with the same exception:
+that is also rejected with the same exception as has no handlers waiting on it.
+We return that new promise to the user immediately:
 ```ocaml
     | Rejected exc -> {state = Rejected exc; handlers = []}
 ```

-Third, if the promise is pending, we need to do more work.
+Third, if the input promise is pending, we need to do more work.
-The `bind` function needs to return a new promise.
-That promise will become
+Our task is delicate: we need to immediately return a new promise
+(which we will call the output promise) to the user, but we also need that
+output promise to become fulfilled when (or if) the input promise becomes
-fulfilled when (or if) the callback completes running, sometime in the future.
+fulfilled and the callback completes running, sometime in the future.
 Its contents will be whatever contents are contained within the promise that the
 callback itself returns.